adriancarriger/angularfire2-offline/examples/angular-cli/README.md

 ## Further help

-To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more help on the `angular-cli` use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).